civicrm/civicrm-dev-docs/docs/testing/phpunit.md

 !!! warning
     Schema changes in your test will cause an auto-commit of all changes, and therefore the transaction will be ignored.
-This includes TRUNCATE TABLE, because this implicitly drops and re-creates the table.
+This includes `TRUNCATE TABLE`, because this implicitly drops and re-creates the table.
 If your tests create custom tables or change the database schema please be aware you may need to manually reset it.